-In short, during my trial with the Meural, for testing, I made the mistake of sharing the account with my loved ones, and managing the password was one of the most frustrating experiences.
+In short, during my trial with the Meural, I made the mistake of sharing the account with my loved ones, and managing the password was one of the most frustrating experiences.

 Lots of settings and a large media library

 But when working as intended, the app allows for much easier control of the Meural Digital Frame.
 There are a lot of options in all aspects, from lighting to orientation to the timing.

-You can also use it to manually move things around on the screen, instead of the hand gestures.
+You can also use it to manually move things around on the screen instead of hand gestures.
 And share a gallery with friends, allowing them to add pictures to it.

-Netgear offers some 200 free pieces of known artworks and photos, but if your ant to display more than that, you’ll have to opt for the membership. being a member also allows access to a vast amount of digital content, including magazines and comics.
+Netgear offers some 200 free pieces of known artworks and photos, but if your want to display more than that, you’ll have to opt for the membership.
+Being a member also allows access to a vast amount of digital content, including magazines and comics.

 For example, if you’re a fan of the famous Peanuts, you’ll find all 18,000 of them.
 Other than that, you’ll also find content from Marvel, National Geographic, Game of Thrones, and so on.